 - Also you need to remember that when the flash actually triggers, the xenon tube momentarily gets quite hot too.
 Basic physics: watts = joules/seconds.
 So 200 joules dissipated over 1/100 of a second = 200/0.01 = 20000 watts!
 Out of curiosity, I measured mine with a peak-reading IR thermometer.
 For a split second the flash tubes reach about 200 Celsius.
 For most practical purposes this heat is dissipated very quickly – so quickly that no one ever notices it.
 However, if you are putting an object right next to the xenon tube, it must be capable of withstanding the repeated thermal shock.

-- Finally, if your flash unit’s modelling light system dims the modelling bulb, then the replacement bulb must be dimable too.
-Otherwise the new bulb’s built-in switched-mode power supply will burn-out, when you attempt to dim the bulb.
+- Finally, if your flash unit’s modelling light system dims the modelling bulb, then the replacement bulb must be dimmable too.
+Otherwise the new bulb’s built-in switched-mode power supply could burn-out, when you attempt to dim the bulb.

 Basically in the aforementioned LED bulbs, 72 tiny SMD (surface mounted device) LEDs are mounted on a cruciform of intersecting PCB’s – along with their power supply components, and then encased in a squidgy, temperature-resistant transparent silicone rubber.
 Means they are physically very tough indeed.
 Even after 8 or 9 hours continuous use, they seldom reach above 55 Celsius – i.e. safe to leave switched-on throughout the shoot.
 Whilst they are warm to-the-touch, they can still be handled quite safely.
 And unlike quartz halogen, silicone encapsulated LED’s can be handled without worrying about finger grease – and they bounce if you drop them! 🙂